MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 search.appverid:
 - MOE150
 - MET150
-description: Learn how to use sensitivity labels to classify and protect sensitive content by applying protection settings that include encryption and watermarks on content. ms.custom: seo-marvel-apr2020
+description: Use sensitivity labels from the Microsoft Information Protection framework to classify and protect sensitive content with encryption and watermarks. ms.custom:
+- seo-marvel-apr2020
+- seo-marvel-jun2020
 ---

 # Learn about sensitivity labels